Startup Global Pop-up Pitch Competitions

 • Pitchers will be given 3 minutes to pitch, followed by 3 minutes of Q&A from two judges.
 The pitch will be verbal, with no pitch deck.
 Participants are able to bring their product to the pitch.
 Please note, there is no set up time for products, therefore we can only allow small physical products.
 If you have a product that fits on a table top, you may bring it with you to your pitch.

-• Following the first round of pitches, the judges will select the top 5 pitchers that will move on to the main stage presentation.
+• Following the first round of pitches, the judges will select the top 5 pitchers that will move on to the finals.

-• The pitchers who have made it to the next round will be announced on the main stage in the afternoon.
+• The pitchers who have made it to the next round will be announced in the afternoon.

 • The top 5 will then present to a panel of 3 judges on the Mainstage.
 They will have 3 minutes to pitch, followed by 2 minutes of Q&A.

-• Following this, the judges will pick the winner, who will win a $3,000 cash prize and a guaranteed spot in the Grand Finale in Mississauga in October.
+• Following this, the judges will pick the winner, who will win a $15,000 cash prize!

-In addition to the above prizes, the top 5 finalists at each Startup Canada Tour stop will be eligible to win a $1,000 People’s Choice Award voted on by the audience at the Tour stop.
-The winner of the Grand Finale People’s Choice Award will win a cash prize of $2,500.
+In addition to the winner’s prize, the top 5 finalists at each Pop-up Pitch Competition will be eligible to win a $1000 People’s Choice Award, voted on by the audience in their respective city.

 Our criteria focus on answering one important question, “What is your potential to scale globally?”
 To help answer this question, our panel of judges will assess your business under the following criteria: